 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Why bats hang upside down when sleeping
+Why bats hang upside down when they sleep.

 When not flying, bats often cling to cave ceilings or the undersides of bridges.
-But why do they sleep upside down?
+But why do they sleep hanging upside down?

 Báo Tuổi TrẻBáo Tuổi Trẻ02/06/2025